calpaterson/latency-article/README.md

 # Scratchings for a latency article

-This repo contains the code/data for the latency article on my website.
+This repo contains the code/data for the article ["Where's the fastest place to put my server?
+How much does it matter?"](https://calpaterson.com/latency.html) on my website.

 ## Building